abinit/abinit/doc/tutorial/gwr_intro.md

 ### Requirements

 The GWR code requires an ABINIT build with Scalapack enabled.
-Moreover, sing a significant fraction of the computing time is spent in performing FFTs, we **strongly** recommend to use vendor-optimized FFT libraries such as MKL-DFTI or FFTW3 instead of the internal FFT version shipped with ABINIT ([[fftalg]] should be 312 or 512).
+Moreover, since a significant fraction of the computing time is spent in performing FFTs, we **strongly** recommend to use vendor-optimized FFT libraries such as MKL-DFTI or FFTW3 instead of the internal FFT version shipped with ABINIT ([[fftalg]] should be 312 or 512, this is done automatically if an external FFT library is found by the build system).

 If you are using MKL, the configuration is relatively simple as MKL provides all the required libraries.
 An example of `.ac` configuration file is reported below: